Multi-channel Resource Allocation for Smooth Streaming: Non-convexity and Bandits: Known : non-convexity and joint admission-allocation

+The probability that a user does not receive the highest AMC rate on any of the $m$ channels is lower bounded by $(1-\bar{h})^{m}$, for $0<\bar{h}<1$.
+Hence, for $0<\bar{h}<1$, an $\Omega\left((1-\bar{h})^{m}\right)$ loss in per-user throughput compared to the no fading case is unavoidable.
+The benchmark in Theorem~\ref{thm:benchmark} is a universal lower bound, applicable even to the case $\bar{h}=1$.
+Thus, for $\bar{h}<1$, there will be a gap between the benchmark and the cost incurred by any policy, including the optimal policy. \AllocateChannels~guarantees that this gap decays exponentially with the number of channels, which is no slower than the decay of per-user throughput loss, and hence, seems to be order optimal.

-for some constant \(\gamma > 1\), for any \(n\).
-The per epoch computational complexity of running \AllocateChannels\ is \(O(m n + m^{2.5})\). \end{theorem} The main part of the proof of this theorem requires us to show that a user for which \ConcMin\ allocates $\alpha^*_i>0$ is served at any time $t$ with probability at least $\alpha_i^*-\theta^{-m}$ for some $\theta>1$.
+The main part of the proof of this theorem requires us to show that a user for which \ConcMin\ allocates $\alpha^*_i>0$ is served at any time $t$ with probability at least $\alpha_i^*-\theta^{-m}$ for some $\theta>1$.
 For this, we extend \cite[Lem.~1]{bodas14} to the case where a user's channel states are correlated with other $O(1)$ users.
 Rest follows using Lem.~\ref{lem:benchmark} in Sec.~\ref{sec:benchmark}.

-\begin{remark} Our results directly extend to systems with non-binary (finite) fading states, and thus, can easily capture adaptive modulation and coding techniques used in modern cellular technologies. \end{remark}
+\begin{remark} The proposed algorithm and its performance guarantees are agnostic of the particular AMC technique.
+For any given AMC technique, the proposed (almost) minimizes the total cost due to buffering pauses for that AMC technique. \end{remark}